Collection of short message cards posted online

 A:

-Currently, we only carry Kureha Industries' Krewrap.
-If you are looking for wrap products from other companies, we may be able to order them depending on the lot, so please contact us for more information.
-However, we are unable to order the COOP product you requested.
-We understand that this may seem strange, especially considering that it is a COOP product, but we appreciate your understanding and cooperation
+Currently, the only product we carry is Kureha Kogyo's Kurewrap.
+For other brands of wrap, we may be able to order them depending on the lot, so please feel free to inquire.
+However, we are unable to order the CO-OP product you requested.
+We understand that this may be frustrating for a CO-OP product, but we ask for your understanding and cooperation.

 Collection of unwanted laptop batteries